gulcuneyt/react-springboot-awss3-filebox.server/README.md

 The Spring Boot Maven plugin includes a run goal to compile and run your application.

-To run the application, at command prompt type
+To run the application, at command prompt, type

 	$ mvn spring-boot:run

 or if you are using an ide, Run As -> Maven Build and type 'spring-boot:run' to goal field, then press run.

-To run unit tests, at command prompt type
+To run unit tests, at command prompt, type

 	$ mvn test

 or if you are using an ide, Run As -> Maven Build and type 'test' to goal field, then press run.